Heavy quark diffusion coefficient with gradient flow: Measuring the diffusion coefficient on the lattice

-To get rid of distortions due to gradient flow the lattice results on $\GE$ should be extrapolated to zero flow time.
+To get rid of distortions due to gradient flow, the lattice results for $\GE$ should be extrapolated to zero flow time.
 The limit to zero flow time has to be taken after the continuum limit to avoid the large discretization effects at small flow times.
-Also, it is argued in~\cite{Altenkort:2021ntw,Eller:2021qpp} that the inversion of spectral function via Eq.~\eqref{eq:gefromrho} is mathematically well-defined only at zero flow time limit.
-As discussed in the previous subsection it is possible to generalize the spectral representation in Eq.~\eqref{eq:gefromrho} for non-zero lattice spacing and flow time if the corresponding spectral function only has support for $\omega$ values smaller than some $\omega_\mathrm{max}$.
+Also, it was argued in Refs.~\cite{Altenkort:2021ntw,Eller:2021qpp} that the inversion of the spectral function via Eq.~\eqref{eq:gefromrho} is mathematically well defined only in the zero-flow-time limit.
+As discussed in the previous subsection, it is possible to generalize the spectral representation in Eq.~\eqref{eq:gefromrho}, for nonzero lattice spacing and flow time, if the corresponding spectral function only has support for $\omega$ values smaller than some $\omega_\mathrm{max}$.

 We also note that in lattice studies of shear viscosity, spectral function inversion at finite flow time has given satisfactory results~\cite{Mages:2015rea,Itou:2020azb}.
-Moreover, in recent studies of latent heat, it has been observed that the order of continuum and zero flow time limits can be switched as long as one is careful in taking the limits only in regimes where the functional forms used are justified~\cite{Shirogane:2020muc}.
-Therefore, we will present our main analysis following the conventional order: continuum limit $\rightarrow$ zero flow time limit $\rightarrow$ spectral function inversion, for the main analysis, but will also present analysis where these steps are taken in different order.
+Moreover, in recent studies of latent heat, it has been observed that the order of the continuum and zero-flow-time limits can be switched as long as one is careful to only take the limits in regimes where the functional forms used are justified~\cite{Shirogane:2020muc}.
+Therefore, we present our main analysis following the conventional order continuum limit $\rightarrow$ zero-flow-time limit $\rightarrow$ spectral function inversion for the main analysis, but we also present an analysis where these steps are taken in a different order.